henishik/fabric-hl-usecase-supply-chain/README.md

   - [ ] running only two peers of myself and another
   - [x] running all peers

-## How to access ancher peer in Organization B via CLI command
+## How to access ancher peer in TurkCell via CLI command and check basic functionalities
 ### Procedures
 ```
 ...